Conformal dynamics at infinity for groups with contracting elements: Preliminary

 \end{lem}

-Keeping in mind the basepoint $o\in\U$, the \textit{axis} of $h$ is defined as the following quasi-geodesic Notice that $\ax(h)=\ax(k)$ and $E(h)=E(k)$ for any contracting element $k\in E(h)$.
+Keeping in mind the basepoint $o\in\U$, the \textit{axis} of $h$ is defined as the following quasi-geodesic Notice that $\ax(h)=\ax(k)$ and $E(h)=E(k)$ for any contracting element $k\in E(h)$. \begin{rem} [Definition of axis] For most results in the paper, contracting elements are contained in a discrete group, for which we make use of the axis in (\ref{axisdefn}).
+As $\langle h\rangle$ is of finite index, $E(h)\cdot o$ has a finite Hausdorff distance to $\langle h\rangle\cdot o$.
+Hence, there exists no essential difference in these two definitions. \end{rem}

 An element $g\in G$ \textit{preserves the orientation} of a bi-infinite quasi-geodesic $\gamma$ if $\alpha$ and $g\alpha$ has finite Hausdorff distance for any half ray $\alpha$ of $\gamma$.
-Let $E^+(h)$ be the subgroup of $E(h)$ with possibly index 2 which consists of elements preserve the orientation of their axis.
+Let $E^+(h)$ be the subgroup of $E(h)$ with possibly index 2 whose elements preserve the orientation of their axis.
 Then we have

 and $E^+(h)$ contains all contracting elements in $E(h)$.
 In the sequel, unless explicitly mentioned, we always assume contracting elements to satisfy quasi-isometrically embedded image property (\ref{QIEmbed}).